Irfan-Ahmad-byte/smart_contract_sol/README.md

 - Feel free to open issues or PRs on this repo
 - Maintainer: Irfan Ahmad (github.com/Irfan-Ahmad-byte)
-- For questions, reach out on LinkedIn: linkedin.com/in/irfanahmad-com
+- For Assistance, reach out on Upwork: https://www.upwork.com/freelancers/~01c796af13a5cc653f

 Happy coding! 🚀